pgupta-eng/Joke_finder-APi-/README.md

 # Joke_finder-APi-
 Developed a joke finder using APIs and python.
-This was developed basically for learning API
+Access json data through apis and manipulate the data in your application.